 Negros Oriental Province, Philippines

-List of Municipalities in the Negros Oriental province of the Philippines
+List of Municipalities in the Negros Oriental Province within Region VII-Central Visayas in the Republic of The Philippines

 Amlan (Ayuquitan)